eraofchaos/eraofchaos.github.io/units/Monk.md

  3. <span style="color: #3c2a1e;font-size:18px">Collect </span><span style="color: #1ca216;font-size:18px">100</span><span style="color: #3c2a1e;font-size:18px"> Zealot souls in the Underground: Levels 13-2 and 13-4.</span>

  4. <span style="color: #3c2a1e;font-size:18px">Deploy Monk and win </span><span style="color: #1ca216;font-size:18px">2</span><span style="color: #3c2a1e;font-size:18px"> Arena battles.</span>

-## Awaken Skills

-### 1st Skill (or 2nd): Inquisition of Holy Light
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Blessings of the Valiant&gt;</span><span style="color: #645252;font-size:18px"> Every 30s, grants all friendly units within a large range of the caster High Morale for 10s.
-At the beginning of the battle, Monk additionally increases all friendly units' Critical Hit DMG and healing received by 20% each for 60s.
-During the first 60s of battle, each Monk unit will deal damage equal to 10% of their ATK to enemy Inferno units once every 2s.</span>

-### 2nd Skill (or 1st): Blessing of Holy Light
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Blessings of the Valiant&gt;</span><span style="color: #645252;font-size:18px"> Every 30s, grants all friendly units within a large range of the caster High Morale for 10s.
-When Monk is present on the battlefield, increases all friendly units' Critical Hit DMG and healing received by 20% each for 120s.
-During the first 60s of battle, each Monk unit will heal friendly Castle units for HP equal to 10% of their ATK once every 2s.</span>

-### 3rd Skill (or 4th): Radiant Blessing
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Meditation&gt;</span><span style="color: #645252;font-size:18px"> When Monk gains High Morale, increases all friendly units' Critical Hit by 200 points.
-This effect lasts for the whole battle but cannot be stacked.
-Also increases heroes' Mana by 10.
-CD is 3s.</span>

-### 4th Skill (or 3rd): Magnificent Grace
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Meditation&gt;</span><span style="color: #645252;font-size:18px"> When Monk gains High Morale, increases all friendly units' Critical Hit by 200 points.
-This effect lasts for the whole battle but cannot be stacked.
-Also increases heroes' Mana Recovery by 0.5.
-CD is 3s.
-Mana Recovery buff can be triggered up to 4 times.</span>

-### 5th Skill (or 6th): Sagely Judgement
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Recovery&gt;</span><span style="color: #645252;font-size:18px"> When Monk is present on the battlefield, increases all friendly units' healing received by 20%.
-When Prayer is cast, also launches a 3-stage attack on the enemy unit with the lowest HP, dealing damage equal to 150% of own ATK.</span>

-### 6th Skill (or 5th): Psalm of Mass
- **Description:** <span style="color: #48b946;font-size:18px">&lt;Recovery&gt;</span><span style="color: #645252;font-size:18px"> When Monk is present on the battlefield, increases all friendly units' healing received by 20%.
-When Prayer is cast, also heals the friendly unit with the lowest HP over 3 stages for HP equal to 150% of own ATK.</span>

 ## Technical info
  **runart:** 0